 What Kind of Medical Documents Can Prove a Diagnosis of Vertigo?

 Social Security disability applications for vertigo will not be approved unless submitted with detailed documentation.
 For example, applicants should provide neuro-otolaryngologic exam reports and physician descriptions of the severity of vertigo episodes.
 Pure speech and tone audiometry are also necessary per SSA rules for vertigo disability benefits.
 Acceptable diagnostic imaging scans include computerized axial tomographies, x-rays and MRIs.
 Radionuclear scans of the bony structures of the inner ear will help support a vertigo disability claim.

-If you suffer from vertigo and need assistance with getting approved for disability benefits, please contact London Disability today to schedule an appointment with a disability attorney.
+If you suffer from vertigo and need assistance with getting approved for disability benefits, please contact London Disability today to schedule an appointment with a disability representative.